 I'll be out bush for most of January so I can't get it out before February at best.
 I'm always looking for interesting items I can add.
 I'm particularly interested in environmental issues, especially those which might affect bushwalking and in the technology which is shaping our lives.
 As I said in the last newsletter, Suggestions welcome.

 Sending the newsletter

-The program I use to send the newsletters is hosted on the same server that hosts our website.
-The newsletters are sent from firstname.lastname@example.org.
+While I now send most of the newsletters using MailChimp, I still send about 200 newsletters using a program which is hosted on the same server that hosts our website.
+(MailChimp Free only allows 2000.
+The commercial version costs too much for an extra 200 people.)
+In both cases, the newsletters are sent from firstname.lastname@example.org.
 This is the contact address on our website.
 If you would like to continue to receive these newsletters, please include this address in your "friends list" so that it isn't blocked.

 For some reason, some servers block the newsletters no matter what you try and do.
 I send these in small groups from my normal email.
 It's not a simple problem.
 If anyone thinks they might have an idea how to overcome the problem, I'd love to hear from you.